 Organizing your DNA matches helps you make sense of them.
-From someone who organizes DNA results for a living, here’s the fastest, easiest way to organize them.
+From someone who organizes DNA results for a living, here’s the fastest, easiest way to organize them, whether you’ve tested at AncestryDNA, 23andMe or another company.

-When I was a kid I collected Berenstein Bear books.
-I spent hours categorizing and alphabetizing the books and spinning through book store racks hoping to see one I didn’t yet own.
-My favorite is The Berenstein Bears and the Messy Room.
-The final page in the book, showing Brother and Sister Bear’s closet full of neatly labeled and stacked boxes, was literally a dream for me.
+When I was a kid I collected books.
+I spent hours categorizing and alphabetizing them.
+My favorite was The Berenstein Bears and the Messy Room.
+The final page, showing Brother and Sister Bear’s closet full of neatly labeled and stacked boxes, was literally a dream for me.
 I love organization.
 So naturally, I want a way to organize my vast new collection of DNA cousins.

 Quick tip for organizing your DNA matches

 The very best and very easiest thing you can do that will lead to fewer repeated searches and thus a more productive session with your genetic genealogy test results, is to simply use the notes field provided by each testing company.
-The notes field at Family Tree DNA and MyHeritage are accessible right from the main match page, while at AncestryDNA and 23andMe you have to first click on your match to edit your notes, as shown below in this screen shot from within a match page at AncestryDNA:
+The notes field at Family Tree DNA and MyHeritage are accessible right from the main match page, while at AncestryDNA and 23andMe you have to first click on your match to edit your notes.
+Here’s where to find the note field from within a match page at AncestryDNA:

 What should you write in these notes?
 Your known or suspected connecting ancestor.
 At the very least, say which side of the family they are on, if known.
 Record the date you contacted them, and if they responded.
 (23andMe makes this easy by showing you all of your correspondence with that person right there on the page.
 At Ancestry you can click on the link in the upper right corner of the match page to see your previous messages.)